Raffaella Carrà: Personal life and death

 Carrà had a ten-year relationship with the television and radio presenter Gianni Boncompagni who was also the lyricist of her greatest musical hits.
 She later met Sergio Japino, who was 9 years younger than her and at that time was the choreographer in two of her programmes: Pronto, Raffaella? and Fantastico 3.
 Although they separated in the 1990s, they maintained a good personal and professional relationship to such an extent that it was he who announced Carrà's death in 2021.
 Previously, she had other romantic relationships with singer Little Tony whom she met in 1961 during the filming of the movie 5 marines per 100 ragazze, with Juventus footballer Gino Stacchini (which lasted eight years) and was also courted by Frank Sinatra, with whom she shared the set of the film Von Ryan's Express in 1965, but she rejected his flirting.

 Carrà never married, stating that she "did not believe" in marriage.
 She did not have children, although she wanted to; when she tried to have children, her doctor told her that she would not be able to.
 Instead, she decided to adopt several children from around the world from a distance.

 Raffaella Carrà was very attached to Monte Argentario in Tuscany, where she lived for many years.
 Her villa in Cala Piccola was a source of inspiration for many of her broadcasts, even for the title of the TV programme Carràmba!
 Che sorpresa.
 She was a big fan of football team Juventus.

-Carrà died in Rome on 5 July 2021, at the age of 78, from lung cancer.
+A lifelong smoker, Carrà died in Rome on 5 July 2021, at the age of 78, from lung cancer, a condition she had not publicly disclosed and which had also caused the premature deaths of her non-smoking mother and brother.
 Two days later, the funeral procession was held from her home, passing through RAI's central studios, the Foro Italico and Teatro delle Vittorie to reach the Capitolium, where the mortuary chapel was set up at Rome's City Hall.
 Carrà's ashes, after being cremated according to her expressed will, were taken to the places most dear to the artist, including Porto Santo Stefano and San Giovanni Rotondo, in the Sanctuary of Saint Pio of Pietrelcina.
 Her ashes are preserved in the church of the municipal cemetery of Porto Santo Stefano.